 Where Alcohol Fits in Type 2 Diabetes Prevention

-For someone with prediabetes or early insulin resistance, the most useful goal is usually consistency.
+For someone with prediabetes or early insulin resistance, consistency is often the most useful target.
 Regular meals, enough protein and fiber, planned activity, and sleep routines can support steadier glucose patterns.
 Reducing heavy alcohol use may make those habits easier to maintain.

-Understanding alcohol and insulin resistance is most useful when it leads to a safer, more specific conversation.
+Alcohol and insulin resistance are most important to discuss when there is medication-related hypoglycemia risk, liver disease, rising HbA1c, or repeated glucose swings.
 Bring your usual drinking pattern, medicines, glucose readings, and recent lab results to your next appointment.
 That gives your clinician or registered dietitian better information than a simple yes-or-no question about alcohol.

 Authoritative Sources